vtex-apps/store-block-course/course/steps/08_react-apollo/en.md

     +import productReleaseDateQuery from './queries/productReleaseDate.graphql'
     ```
-    > It is important to higlight that there is the possibility of VS Code showing an error while importing `product-context`.
+    > It is important to higlight that there is the possibility of your IDE showing an error while importing `product-context`.

-4. Define the query using the `productReleaseDateQuery` importaded and the `useQuery`, using the `useProduct()` data:
+4. Define the query using the `productReleaseDateQuery` importaded and the `useQuery`, using the `useProduct()` data.
+As mentioned before, both are  hooks, which means that they must be added inside a React functional component.
+In this case, `Countdown`.

       ```diff
       + const { product: { linkText } } = useProduct()